 She has taken part in numerous courses for composers and performers, such as the International Course for Composers in Jelenia Góra (1999), the Chamber Music Course in Nowy Sącz (1999), the Course for Performers of 20th-Century Piano and Vocal Music in Bystrzyca Kłodzka (1999, 2000), The “Acanthes” International Course for Composers in Villeneuve-les-Avignon (2002), the International Workshops of Contemporary Music in Cracow/Stuttgart (2002), the International Workshops of Contemporary Music – New Technologies and Multimedia Art in Gdańsk (2002), the Composition Workshops “New Music – Contemporary Composition Techniques” in Warsaw (2003), the International Bartók Seminar in Szombathely, Hungary (2003), and Workshops of Interactive Music in Wrocław (2005).

 Dobromiła Jaskot has won awards in national and international competitions for composers and performers, including the 3rd prize in the “Crescendo” National Competition for Composers in Tarnów (1999), a finalist place in the 20th-Century Music Competition for Young Performers, the 1st prize in the “Youth Forum” International Competition for Composers in Warsaw (2000), a finalist place at the “Kultursalon Hoerbiger” International Competition for Pianists and Composers in Vienna (2005), the 3rd prize in the Zbigniew Herbert Competition for Composers (2007), a 2nd stage finalist of the 1st OPUS Public Media Awards (2008).
-She was also awarded the President of Thorn City Award (2000), a scholarship from the Ministry of Culture and National Heritage for outstanding achievements in the field of music (2000, 2004, 2007, 2012, 2017), AUKSO Foundation scholarship (2004) and the Ernst von Siemens Musikstiftung scholarship (2007), Society of Authors ZAiKS, Fundusz Promocji Twórczości (2010), the award of the chancellor of the Academy of Music in Bydgoszcz for her artistic and teaching output (2011), the Governor of the Kujawsko-Pomorskie Province (2013).
+She was also awarded the President of Toruń City Award (2000), the Ministry of Culture and National Heritage scholarship for outstanding achievements in the field of music (2000, 2004, 2007, 2012, 2017), AUKSO Foundation scholarship (2004), the Ernst von Siemens Musikstiftung scholarship (2007), ZAiKS Authors' Association scholarship (2010), the award of the Chancellor of the Academy of Music in Bydgoszcz for her artistic and teaching activity (2011), the Governor of the Kujawsko-Pomorskie Province Award (2013).
 She participated in the international CCM Composer-in-Residence Project in Mills College in California (2010).